pagkly/Zed/Investopedia3/Harmonized Sales Tax – HST.md

 ## Registering and Collecting the HST

 It is the responsibility of Canadian business owners to collect and remit HST.
-To start raising the sales tax, the business operator must register for a GST/HST account through the CRA, provided that the business makes $30,000 or more per year in [total revenue](https://www.investopedia.com/terms/r/revenue.asp).
+To start raising the sales tax, the business operator must register for a GST/HST account through the CRA, provided that the business makes $30,000 or more per year in [[total revenue]](https://www.investopedia.com/terms/r/revenue.asp).
 Business owners with firms earning less than $30,000 can still voluntarily register as they may want to claim input tax credits on the goods and services that they purchase in the course of running the business.

 ## Exempted Goods and Services

-While many goods and services are subject to HST, some are [zero-rated](https://www.investopedia.com/terms/z/zero-rated-goods.asp) or tax-exempt.
+While many goods and services are subject to HST, some are [[zero-rated]](https://www.investopedia.com/terms/z/zero-rated-goods.asp) or tax-exempt.
 A zero-rated commodity or service is one that has an HST tax rate of 0%.
 These include products like basic groceries, books, and many agricultural and fishery goods.

 Customers outside of Canada purchasing products from Canada do not have to pay HST provided that the goods or services purchased will be solely used outside of the country.
-However, [non-residents](https://www.investopedia.com/terms/r/nonresident.asp) in Canada, such as tourists, are required to pay HST but in some cases may qualify for an HST [rebate](https://www.investopedia.com/terms/r/rebate.asp).
+However, [[non-residents]](https://www.investopedia.com/terms/r/nonresident.asp) in Canada, such as tourists, are required to pay HST but in some cases may qualify for an HST [[rebate]](https://www.investopedia.com/terms/r/rebate.asp).

 ## Effect on Taxpayers